-TrustFactory Client Issuing CA do not allow changes to certificate details during re-key.
+TrustFactory Client Issuing CA does not allow changes to certificate details during re-key.
 In the case of a re-key, authentication through the Subscriber Management Portal is acceptable.
 A CSR is required for issuing the new certificate.

+TrustFactory will reuse previously validated documents, if they are still considered valid, to process the rekey request.
-4.7.4 Notification of New Certificate Issuance to Subscriber

-4.7.5 Conduct Constituting Acceptance of a Re-Keyed Certificate

-4.7.6 Publication of the Re-Keyed Certificate by the CA

-4.7.7 Notification of Certificate Issuance by the CA to Other Entities
+4.7.4 Notification of New Certificate Issuance to Subscriber As per 4.3.2 4.7.5 Conduct Constituting Acceptance of a Re-Keyed Certificate As per 4.4.1 4.7.6 Publication of the Re-Keyed Certificate by the CA As per 4.4.2 4.7.7 Notification of Certificate Issuance by the CA to Other Entities As per 4.4.3